Slender grouper: Description

 The slender grouper is a medium-sized fish growing to a length of about 65 cm.
 The head occupies 40% of the total length and the mouth is large, with the lower jaw longer than the upper jaw.
 There are no palatine teeth, a fact which distinguishes this species from other groupers.
-The basic colour is pale reddish-brown liberally dotted with orange spots which are closer together on the head.
-There are five pale silvery blue longitudinal lines running down either side, the lower 3 reaching the tail but the upper two breaking into irregular streaks.
-The dorsal fin has 11 spines and 14 to 16 soft rays.
-The anal fin has 3 spines and 8 to 9 soft rays.
-Juvenile fish have vivid blue and red longitudinal stripes.
+The head and body of adults are pale reddish-brown and liberally dotted with orange spots which are closer together on the head.
+There are five pale silvery-blue longitudinal stripes running along the flanks, the lower three reaching the caudal fin but the upper two breaking into irregular streaks as they reach the posterior part of the body.
+In contrast, juvenile fish have vivid blue and red longitudinal stripes.
+The dorsal fin of slender groupers has 11 spines and 14-16 soft rays, while the anal fin has 3 spines and 8-9 soft rays.

 Distribution and habitat

-The slender grouper has a wide distribution in the tropical Indian and Pacific Oceans.
-The range extends from the east coast of Africa and the Red Sea at 32°E to southern Japan and Australia at 171°W. It is found on coral reefs and seaward reef slopes and in lagoons at depths down to 50 m or occasionally 80 m. and can found in Andaman Sea.
+The slender grouper has a wide distribution in the tropical Indian and Pacific Oceans: the range extends from the east coast of Africa and the Red Sea at 32°E to southern Japan and Australia at 171°W. It is found on coral reefs and seaward reef slopes and in lagoons at a depth of usually no more than 50 m, although it may sometimes venture to a depth of 80 m.

 Ecology

-The slender grouper is carnivorous, feeding mainly on other fish such as goatfish but possibly also on invertebrates.
-Juvenile slender groupers are aggressive mimics of the red-lined wrasse, Halichoeres biocellatus and the silty wrasse, Halichoeres purpurescens.
-They resemble them in appearance and in behaviour which lulls a potential prey fish into a false sense of security and enables the grouper to approach it without detection.
+The slender grouper is carnivorous, feeding mainly on other fish (such as goatfish) but possibly also on invertebrates.
+Juvenile slender groupers are aggressive mimics of the red-lined wrasse (Halichoeres biocellatus) and the silty wrasse (Halichoeres leucurus): they resemble them in appearance and in behavior, which lulls a potential prey fish into a false sense of security and enables the grouper to approach it without alarming it.

-Status
+Conservation

-The slender grouper is considered of "least concern" by the IUCN Red List of Threatened Species.
-This is because it has a very wide range and populations do not seem to be in decline.
-It is not fished commercially but is occasionally seen in the fish markets in Hong Kong.
+The slender grouper is considered to be a Least Concern species by the IUCN; this is because it has a very wide range and populations do not seem to be in decline.
+It is not fished commercially but is occasionally seen in the fish markets of Hong Kong and of mainland China.